 European Central Bank will ease monetary policy overshadowed

-concerns about EU elections.
+concerns about anti-austerity fallout from EU elections.

 The focus moved back to the ECB after data showed French